-Section 2.01

-Source Lists (See 28 U.S.C. §§ 1861 and 1863(b)(2) and (3))
+Section 2.01 Source Lists (See 28 U.S.C. §§ 1861 and 1863(b)(2) and (3))

-The Court finds that county general election voter registration lists, along with drivers license and identification card lists, represent a fair cross section of the citizens residing within the communities in the Eastern District of Washington.
+The Court finds that county general election voter registration lists, along with driver's license and identification card lists, represent a fair cross section of the citizens residing within the communities in the Eastern District of Washington.
 The records of registered voters in each presidential general election are maintained in the books, lists, and/or automated voter registration systems of the Secretary of State, Olympia, Washington.
 The Department of Licensing, Olympia, Washington, maintains the lists and/or automated records of holders of drivers' licenses and identification cards.
 Accordingly, names of grand and petit jurors serving in this Court will be selected by randomized procedures from these source lists.

-Section 2.02

-Size of the Master Jury Wheels (See 28 U.S.C. § 1863(b)(4))
+Section 2.02 Size of the Master Jury Wheels (See 28 U.S.C. § 1863(b)(4))

-After consultation with the Chief Judge, the Clerk has the option of using the entire source lists within each jury division as the master jury wheel.
-These source lists will be merged and duplicate records purged.
-The Court takes notice that when two or more source lists are used, one person's name may appear more than once.
+The entire source lists from each division will be merged to form the District's master jury wheel.
+The Courttakes notice that when two or more source lists are used, one person's name may appear more than once.
 The Clerk must, either manually or through automated systems, eliminate as reasonably as possible such duplicates before any selection procedures begin.
-If it is determined that the total number of names contained on the approved source lists is cumbersome and unnecessary for juror management purposes, the Clerk is authorized to randomly select from the combined source lists within each jury division a minimum number of names, at least one-half of one percent of the names on the source list(s), sufficient to qualify prospective jurors for a two year period to initially fill the master jury wheels for each jury division.
-As of the date of this plan, the minimum number of names deemed sufficient to qualify prospective jurors for a two year period are as follows:
+If, after consultation with the Chief Judge, the Clerk determines that the total number of names contained on the approved source lists is cumbersome and unnecessary for juror management purposes, the Clerk is authorized to randomly select from the combined source lists within each jury division a minimum number of names, at least one-half of one percent of the names on the source list(s), sufficient to qualify prospective jurors for a two year period to initially fill the master jury wheels for each jury division.
+As of the date of this plan, the minimum number of names deemed sufficient to qualify prospective jurors for a two-year period are as follows: